jihoon2park/ProgressReport2/README.md

 ## 🏥 Overview

 The Progress Report System is a comprehensive healthcare management platform designed for aged care facilities.
-It provides real-time progress note management, incident tracking (CIMS), policy management, and FCM (Firebase Cloud Messaging) notifications with a hybrid data access architecture supporting both direct database access and API integration.
+It provides real-time progress note management, incident tracking (CIMS), policy management, and FCM (Firebase Cloud Messaging) notifications.

+**The system primarily uses direct SQL Server database access** for real-time data retrieval from MANAD Plus, with API integration available as a backup/fallback option when direct database access is unavailable.

 ## 🚀 Technology Stack